nafSadh/scire/StyleGuide.md

       do not have any comment header.
 Hence, use of two newlines to seperate functions is advised.
 Also put the func name in newline, when there is a long template associated with it.
+ 16. file_name shall be all lower case and will use underscores.

 ifdef Conventions:

   1. for files: SCIRE_directory_filename_EXT